 - I use Reclaimhosting as my hosting service.
 It was specifically designed for higher education and is used by institutions like Occidental College.

 - ConvertKit is an extremely simple yet powerful email service provider.
+(And they launched a free plan where you can build a list of up to 100 people!).
 Already use an email provider such as MailChimp?
 ConvertKit will help you transfer everything over!

 Humanities First Book Author Inner Circle